planetarycorp/airframe/README.md

 ### Developing
 Run `npm run dev` to continuously watch and re-build the project.
 Airframe will automatically run a server from the `build` folder at `localhost:8080`.
-Webpack will hot-reload everything.
+Webpack will hot-reload everything except templates.

 ### Installing Sublime Text Helpers